Busher Jackson: Toronto Maple Leafs

 In 1930–31 Jackson scored 31 point, and in 1931–32 he led the NHL in scoring with 53 points.
 At 21 years, 3 months old, he became the youngest scoring champion in NHL history, a record he held until 1980–81, when it was broken by Wayne Gretzky.
 Jackson's 28 goals that season was the highest of his career, and he was named to the NHL's First All-Star team for the first time.
-He scored five goals in the 1932 playoffs, including one of Toronto's six in the deciding game of the 1932 Stanley Cup Finals, a 6–4 victory over the New York Rangers that clinched Toronto's first Stanley Cup championship since 1922.
+He scored five goals in the 1932 playoffs, including one of Toronto's six in the deciding game of the 1932 Stanley Cup Final, a 6–4 victory over the New York Rangers that clinched Toronto's first Stanley Cup championship since 1922.

 The Kid Line were the team's top three scorers between 1932 and 1935.
 Following his league-leading season, Jackson led Toronto offensively in 1932–33 with 44 points.
 On November 20, 1934, Jackson scored four goals in a period, the first NHL player to do so, in the third period of a 5–2 victory over the St. Louis Eagles.
 As of 2019 the record has been matched eleven times, but never surpassed.
 He was named to the All-Star Team three more times during this period, placed on the second team in 1932–33 and on the first team in both 1933–34 and 1934–35.
 He also played in the Ace Bailey Benefit Game on February 14, 1934, the first all-star game in NHL history.
 Jackson scored two goals for the Maple Leafs in a 7–3 victory over the NHL All-Stars.

 Following four consecutive 20-goal seasons, Jackson slipped to 11 goals in 1935–36.
 The Kid Line was finally broken up.
 While Jackson, Conacher and Primeau remained consistent offensive performers, they lacked defensive ability and opposing teams found success with their own top scoring lines against the trio.
 Primeau retired in 1936, but Jackson rebounded in 1936–37 with 21 goals and 40 points, and appeared on the first All-Star team for the fourth and last time.

 In 1937 Jackson played with the NHL All-Stars in the Howie Morenz Memorial Game, the NHL's second benefit all-star contest.
 His production declined as he had 34 points in 1936–37, then 27 in 1938–39.

 On May 18, 1939, the Maple Leafs traded him to the New York Americans along with Jimmy Fowler, Murray Armstrong, Doc Romnes and Buzz Boll in exchange for Sweeney Schriner.
 The five-for-one deal was unprecedented in NHL history at that time.